Your feedback is vital to us as we continue to increase the quality of our services.

 Guidance on when to self-isolate is available on the NHS website.

-If you are self-isolating, please use other ways of keeping in touch with your loved ones, such as phone and video calls or our "letters for loved ones" initiative.
+If you are self-isolating, please use other ways of keeping in touch with your loved ones, such as phone and video calls or our "letters for loved ones" and "parcels for patients" initiatives.

 Visits from all friends and relatives of patients are currently suspended on all our hospital sites, except in the following circumstances:

-- If social distancing can be maintained, a maximum of two close family members or other people important to a patient at the end of their life may visit during the last 24 to 48 hours of the patient's life, or when the patient has passed away.
-If social distancing between these visitors is not possible, then only one may attend
+- A maximum of four (two at any one time) close family members/other people important to a patient at the end of their life may visit them during the last week of the patient's life, or when the patient has passed away

 - One person may visit to support a patient who has dementia, a learning disability or autism, if this visitor not being present would cause the patient to be distressed

-- Patients may be accompanied where appropriate and necessary to assist with the patient’s communication and/or to meet the patient’s health or social care needs.
-Where possible, patients should contact the ward or department in advance to discuss local considerations and make appropriate arrangements
+- Patients may be accompanied where appropriate and necessary to assist with the patient’s communication and/or to meet the patient’s health, social or spiritual care needs.
+For example a patient who has is deaf or is confused may need support with their communication, as may a patient who has a brain injury.
+Where possible, please contact the ward or department in advance to discuss local considerations so that any appropriate arrangements can be made

 In our A&E departments:

-- Anyone accompanying a patient to A&E is asked to wait outside or go home.
+- Anyone accompanying a patient to A&E will be asked to wait outside or go home.
 Please wait to hear from staff whether or not the patient will be admitted or discharged, as we understand you may wish to take your friend/relative home

 - One person may accompany the patient in A&E if they meet the exemption criteria listed above